Extended through September 18, 2014

-This summer, Jeff Koons's Split-Rocker makes its New York City debut at Rockefeller Center, to coincide with the opening of his retrospective at the Whitney Museum of American Art.
-Presented by Gagosian Gallery and organized by Public Art Fund and Tishman Speyer, Split-Rocker is a spectacular planted form that towers over 37 feet high and features over 50,000 flowering plants.
-It was first exhibited at Palais des Papes, Avignon in 2000; and subsequently at Château de Versailles (2008) and Fondation Beyeler (2012).
+This summer, Jeff Koons’s Split-Rocker makes its New York City debut at Rockefeller Center, to coincide with the opening of the artist’s retrospective at the Whitney Museum of American Art.
+Presented by Gagosian and organized by the Public Art Fund and Tishman Speyer, Split-Rocker is a spectacular planted form that towers over thirty-seven feet high and features over fifty thousand flowering plants.
+First exhibited at Palais des Papes, Avignon, France, in 2000, it was subsequently shown at the Château de Versailles (2008), France, and Fondation Beyeler (2012), Riehen/Basel, Switzerland.
 It is also in the collection of the Glenstone private museum in Potomac, Maryland, where it has been on view since June of 2013.

-"We could not be more excited to bring Jeff Koons’s Split-Rocker to Rockefeller Center,” said Tishman Speyer Co-Chief Executive Officers Jerry Speyer and Rob Speyer.
+“We could not be more excited to bring Jeff Koons’s Split-Rocker to Rockefeller Center,” says Tishman Speyer co-chief executive officers Jerry Speyer and Rob Speyer.
 “Jeff Koons always dazzles, and we know that Split-Rocker, similar to Puppy, will be remembered for years to come.
 We are delighted to again work with the Public Art Fund to make world-class art accessible to all New Yorkers and visitors.”

 “Splitting and recombining two variations on the basic idea of a rocking horse, Jeff’s Split-Rocker connects us to the imaginative playfulness of childhood.
-At the same time, it allows him to create a formally dynamic and painterly sculpture, using topiary as his medium,” said Public Art Fund Director & Chief Curator Nicholas Baume.
+At the same time, it allows him to create a formally dynamic and painterly sculpture, using topiary as his medium,” says Public Art Fund director and chief curator Nicholas Baume.
 “The two irregular profiles joined together offer a continuously shifting perspective as we move around the sculpture, which continues to change as its plants flower and grow according to their own cycle of life.
 Jeff’s Whitney Museum retrospective is the perfect occasion on which to bring this extraordinary public sculpture to New York City and Rockefeller Center.”